weeef/jobfunnel/README.md

 - A sad Google Sheet that hadn't been updated in three weeks.
 - Zero clue which stage each application was in, or where the drop-offs were happening.

-They asked: *"Can you please just build me something that automatically tracks what I apply to, syncs between my laptop and PC without me having to log in to another SaaS app, and gives me a visual funnel so I know if my resume is actually converting?"*

 **JobFunnel was born.**

 ---